bytefederal/byteauth-laravel/README.md

 ];
 ```

+Make sure to register your domain in the API section [on ByteFederal](https://wallet.bytefederal.com/web/login).

 ### Utilize Configuration in Your Component:
 Update your Livewire component or other parts of your application to use this configuration value when generating QR codes or making related API calls.